cristik/CKPromise.Swift/README.md

 }
 ```
 Basically we've added support for creating a `Post` from a dictionary in a
-promish way.
+promise-ish way.
 How we'd make use of this?
 Well, simple enough:
 ```swift
 let request = NSURLRequest(URL: NSURL(string: "https://jsonplaceholder.typicode.com/posts/1")!)
 NSURLSession.sharedSession().sendRequest(request).onSuccess({